 The furnishings span from custom made pieces to high-end designer wares, highlighting the minimalist charm of the spaces.
 A large Kartell ‘Four’ table takes centre place in the dining area, with woven chairs beside it and ceramic potter lights hanging above custom-made by Anchor Ceramics.
 Greenery and plant life dotted throughout the home add a natural touch, and the custom sofas make the lounge feel inviting and plush – spending a few hours reading a book here wouldn’t be hard!
 Surrounded by multiple glass side tables, patterned throw rugs and a striking sculpture by the fireplace (inspired by the Australian landscape, no less), there is certainly a lot of personality reflected here.
 This is in every sense a ‘home’ – not just a house but a lived-in space, one that clearly reflects the identity of its occupants.

-The homes designer and owner Ljiljana Gazevic (of SJB Interiors) created the home with the vision of making a retreat for her and her partner, architect Axel Baumann.
+The homes designer and owner Ljiljana Gazevic (Interior Director of SJB) created the home with the vision of making a retreat for her and her partner, architect Axel Baumann.
 “There is the generosity of space here and the large windows give a quality of light that is perfect when relaxing on the sofa or practising yoga.
 Fully retractable windows create a seamless transition to the outdoors with a strong connection to the garden” says Ljiljana.

 With an abundance of natural lighting, flowing energy and native landscape, we think the White House certainly ticks all the boxes as a space to recharge one’s batteries after a stressful day – and even better, it does so while integrating its natural surrounds.
 And as Ljiljana points out, it’s also a renewed base for the editing and curating of new art, furniture and accessories for years to come.